TomaszWoloszyn983/swap-puzzle-game/readme.md

 A major new feature in Version 2.
 It allows users to upload their own image and instantly transform it into a playable puzzle.

   **How It Works:**
-1. Click Upload Image.
+1. Click 'Upload Image' button.
 2. A modal popup window appears.
 3. Select an image file from your device.
-4. Click Upload & Split.
+4. Click 'Upload & Split' button.
 5. Then the server:
     - Processes the image.
     - Splits it into 20 equal tiles (5 rows × 4 columns).